edu2act/course-linux-programming/ch05/ch05-linux-command-ls-1.md

 		......
 		......
 DESCRIPTION
     These  functions return information about a file, in the buffer pointed to by statbuf.
 No permissions are required on the file itself, but—in the case  of  stat(),  fstatat(),  and lstat()—execute (search) permission is required on all of the directories in pathname that lead to the file.

 		......
-       lstat()  is  identical  to  stat(),  except  that  if pathname is a symbolic link, then it returns information about the link itself, not the file that it refers to.
+   lstat()  is  identical  to  stat(),  except  that  if pathname is a symbolic link, then it returns information about the link itself,not the file that it refers to.

-       fstat() is identical to stat(), except that the file about  which
-       information  is  to  be retrieved is specified by the file descriptor fd.
+    fstat() is identical to stat(), except that the file about which information  is  to  be retrieved is specified by the file descriptor fd.

-   The stat structure
-       All of these system calls return a stat structure, which contains the following fields:
+   The stat structure All of these system calls return a stat structure, which contains the following fields:

     struct stat {
         dev_t     st_dev;      /* ID of device containing file */
         ino_t     st_ino;      /* Inode number */
         mode_t    st_mode;     /* File type and mode */
         nlink_t   st_nlink;    /* Number of hard links */
         uid_t     st_uid;      /* User ID of owner */
         gid_t     st_gid;      /* Group ID of owner */
         dev_t     st_rdev;     /* Device ID (if special file) */
         off_t     st_size;     /* Total size, in bytes */
         blksize_t st_blksize;   /* Block size for filesystem I/O */
         blkcnt_t  st_blocks;  /* Number of 512B blocks allocated */

         /* Since Linux 2.6, the kernel supports nanosecond precision for the following timestamp fields.
            For the details before Linux 2.6, see NOTES. */

         struct timespec st_atim;  /* Time of last access */
         struct timespec st_mtim;  /* Time of last modification */
         struct timespec st_ctim;  /* Time of last status change */

-           #define st_atime st_atim.tv_sec   /* Backward compatibility */
+        /* Backward compatibility */
+        #define st_atime st_atim.tv_sec

         #define st_mtime st_mtim.tv_sec
         #define st_ctime st_ctim.tv_sec
     };

        ......
        ......
        ......
 RETURN VALUE
     On success, zero is returned.
 On error, -1 is returned, and errno is set appropriately.
 ......
 ```